 - Enrol on your programme components

-- Webmail: You will receive a UAntwerp email address.
-You can check your email at https://mail.student.uantwerpen.be or through Blackboard.
-All communication with students is sent to the UAntwerp email address so make sure you check your UA inbox regularly!
+You will receive a UAntwerp email address.
+You can check your email at https://mail.student.uantwerpen.be or through the student portal.
+All communication with students is sent to the UAntwerp email address, so make sure you check your UAntwerp inbox regularly.

-- Blackboard: This is your electronic learning environment.
-All the courses you have enrolled in are listed in Blackboard.
+All the courses you have enrolled in are listed in Blackboard learning environment.
 Lecturers can upload information about their course, the PowerPoint presentation used during lectures, and so on.

 - The computers in the computer rooms.

 - The libraries and the study areas.

 Can't access your student account or forgotten your password?
 Then contact the registrar's office through their helpdesk.
 Your password will then be reset and the new student account details will be sent to your postal address (never by email) or you can pick it up from the registrar's office (you'll need to show your ID or student card).

-Contact the ICT helpdesk if you have any other problems logging in to Blackboard, Webmail and so on.
+Contact the ICT helpdesk if you have any other problems logging in to the student portal, Webmail and so on.

 Important: your student account is only active during the academic year in which you have an enrolment.
 If you don't re-enrol in a new academic year, your accoutn will deactivate and you will no langer have access to your mails.

 Once you have enrolled and paid your tuition fees, you will receive a student card from the registrar's office (if you enrolled using a diploma contract or credit contract).
 Please note that the student card is valid for 6 years and will not be renewed every year.
 Student cards are also only sent to addresses in the Benelux countries.
 You can find a digital student card in your SisA selfservice.